What Texas homeowners can expect when going solar with CoServ

 If you are dead-set on getting solar, you could always pair the system with a solar battery.
 This will increase your upfront investment, probably by about $10,000, and won’t save you a ton of extra money, but it would protect you in case CoServ changes its net metering policies.
 Plus, a battery will provide you with backup power in the event of a grid power outage.

-Check out our guide to the best solar batteries in 2022 here.
+Check out our guide to the best solar batteries in 2023 to see what batteries could meet your power needs.
 You can also use our solar calculator to get an idea of how many solar batteries you would need, and just how much it would impact your investment, so you can decide if going solar is right for you.